kubedb/cli/docs/elasticsearch_tutorial.md

   34m         34m        1         Elasticsearch operator     Normal     SuccessfulValidate   Successfully validate Elasticsearch
 ```

-Once the snapshot Job is complete, you should see the output of the `pg_dump` command stored in the GCS bucket.
+Once the snapshot Job is complete, you should see the output of the `es_dump` command stored in the GCS bucket.

 ![snapshot-console](/docs/images/tutorial/elasticsearch/e1-xyz-snapshot.png)